chadkluck/serverless-deploy-pipeline-atlantis/codecommit-repository/README-2-CodeCommit-Repository.md

 Once the service roles are created it is time to set up your CodeCommit repository to store your application infrastructure.

 You will need to create the CodeCommit repository and seed it with your application infrastructure before you can create the deploy pipeline.
 To get started, place the `/application-infrastructure` into the root of the repository.
-You can replace it later with more functional code such as [Serverless Webservice Template for Pipeline Atlantis](https://github.com/chadkluck/serverless-webservice-template-for-pipeline-atlantis).
+You can replace it later with more functional code such as [Serverless Web Service Template for Pipeline Atlantis](https://github.com/chadkluck/serverless-webservice-template-for-pipeline-atlantis).

 ## Create the Repository